Who wins the Kyle Kuzma vs. Donovan Mitchell matchup in tonight's game?

 Kyle Kuzma & the Wizards

-- The Wizards have been outscored by 9.5 points per game (posting 116.7 points per game, 10th in league, while allowing 126.2 per contest, 30th in NBA) and have a -303 scoring differential.
+- The Wizards have a -342 scoring differential, falling short by 10.4 points per game.
+They're putting up 116.2 points per game, 11th in the league, and are allowing 126.6 per contest to rank 30th in the NBA.

-- Washington averages 39.5 rebounds per game (30th in league) while conceding 49.7 per contest to opponents.
-It is outrebounded by 10.2 boards per game.
+- Washington loses the rebound battle by an average of 10.6 boards.
+It records 39.4 rebounds per game (30th in league) compared to its opponents' 50.

 Watch the NBA on Max with the B/R Sports Add-On